hapijs/hapi/docs/Reference.md

 - <a name="server.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
     - `relativeTo` - determines the folder relative paths are resolved against when using the file and directory handlers.
-    - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the cache.
-Defaults to `10000`.

 - `json` - optional arguments passed to `JSON.stringify()` when converting an object or error response to a string payload.
 Supports the following:
     - `replacer` - the replacer function or array.
 Defaults to no action.